ComputerSystemsLaboratory/YaCoS/README.md

 # Installation

+There are two ways to install YaCoS.
+Building directing from source or using a Docker image.

+## Building from source

 YaCoS is compatible with Python 3.8, and is tested on Ubuntu 20.04.
 Other Linux distros should work as well.

 To install YaCoS, follow these two steps: